Warwick Active Cricket League Rules

 10 Retire before 25.
 Players are not allowed to retire before they reach 25 runs unless otherwise agreed by the opposition captain.
 If it is obvious a player has a serious injury then the opposing captain and umpire may consult and permit the player to retire.
 (We hope common sense from both teams will prevail.)

 1. Teams are required to confirm attendance at all fixtures between 5 and 2 days in advance of the match.

-2. Teams unable to fulfill a fixture must give at least 2 days notice in advance to both a league organiser and the opposing team’s captain.
+2. Teams unable to fulfil a fixture must give at least 2 days notice in advance to both a league organiser and the opposing team’s captain.
 An alternative date will be looked into.
 If no rearrangement date can be agreed the team that was originally unable to play will forfeit the match.

-3. Teams failing to fulfill a fixture without obeying the above procedures will forfeit the match and incur an additional 2 point penalty.
+3. Teams failing to fulfil a fixture without obeying the above procedures will forfeit the match and incur an additional 2 point penalty.
 For postponements after the notice period or other rule breaches, penalty appeals will be considered at the discretion of the league organiser.